 Are all U.S. government works in the public domain?
 The general rule is that works created by federal government employees are in the public domain.
-Not all government works are, however, in the public domain (read below for details.)
+However, not all government works are in the public domain (see details below).
 You can freely use U.S. government publications and other works that are in the public domain, but you may need permission to use works created by nongovernment employees.

 U.S. Government Works: Not All in the Public Domain

 The U.S. Copyright Act clearly states that copyright protection in the U.S is not available for any work of the federal government.
 Such works are in the public domain and may be used freely without obtaining permission or paying a copyright fee.
 You can even adapt these government works and use them as you wish.

 This allows those physically present in the U.S. to use many U.S. government works without obtaining any copyright permissions or paying any copyright fees.
 Some of these public domain works are pamphlets, documents, maps, and images.
 However, this general rule pertaining to U.S. government works doesn’t permit you to use all U.S. government works.

 To be non-protected or in the public domain, U.S government works must be created by a federal government employee as part of that employee’s official duties.
 This excludes works created by contractors, freelancers and certain people who work with the U.S. government but who aren’t considered government employees for copyright purposes.

 For example, photos taken by a freelance photographer for a government publication are protected by copyright.
 The U.S. government may be the owner of the copyright in those photos if the photographer has assigned the copyright to the government.
 Read below for further information on when the U.S. government owns copyrights.